KristianOellegaard/django-hvad/docs/internal/descriptors.rst

     The language code descriptor is different than the other fields, since it's readonly.
 The getter is inherited from :class:`TranslatedAttribute`.

+    .. attribute:: translations_model

+        The model class for :term:`Translations Model`.

+    .. attribute:: tcache_name

+        The name of the translation cache attribute, in model instances.

+    .. method:: __get__(self, instance, instance_type=None)

+        Gets the ``language_code`` attribute from the translation object, or returns ``None`` if no translation is currently cached.
+        If no instance is given (used from the model instead of an instance), returns the field object itself, allowing introspection of the model.

+        Calling :func:`getattr` on a translated field before the App Registry is :attr:`initialized <django.apps.apps.ready>` raises an
+        :exc:`~exceptions.AttributeError`.

     .. method:: __set__(self, instance, value)